 If you’re in search of some creative ideas for livening up your landscape design, why not get a little crafty with container gardening?
 Plant containers come in every shape and size, and we have so many different styles at Living Color; from cool minimalist neutral tones to vibrant patterned motifs.

 Instead of keeping all your plants at ground level, container gardening allows you to play with height and dimension with the freedom to arrange and rearrange your layout.
 Plus, the containers themselves add an extra dose of visual interest to complement your yard’s aesthetic.
-Here’s a little inspiration for how to integrate container gardening into your landscape design.
+Here are some clever container ideas to integrate into your landscape design.

 6 Container Garden Ideas For Landscaping